-Our review leads us to recommend that each SO/AC/Group consider adopting the following "best practices", where applicable to their structure and purpose:
+Our review leads us to recommend that each SO/AC/Group consider adopting the following "[good practices]", where applicable to their structure and purpose:

 - 1. Rules of eligibility and criteria for membership should be clearly outlined in the bylaws or in operational procedures. - 2.
 Where membership must be applied for, the process of application and eligibility criteria should be publicly available. - 3.
 Where membership must be applied for, there should be a process of appeal when application for membership is rejected. - 4.
-For any meetings, be they closed to members only or open to anyone, the members have to be able to access notes, minutes, and/or recordings, subject to exceptions for confidential matters. - 5.
-A publicly visible mailing list should be in place. - 6.
-A glossary for explaining acronyms used by SO/AC /Groups is recommended
+For any meetings, be they closed to members only or open to anyone, the members have to be able to access notes, minutes, and/or recordings, subject to exceptions for confidential matters.